 - Landscaping the back garden with fake grass and building a pergola

 How we prepared for the house renovation project

 - Gathered decor ideas-

-We were both so excited to buy our first home together so when the time finally came, we already had quite a few decor ideas in mind.
+As we were both so excited to buy our first home together, when the time finally came, we already had quite a few decor ideas in mind.
 I created a board on Pinterest for my house ideas and we began to speak about colour schemes for each room and think about how we imagined the room layouts to look.
 We would visit kitchen showrooms such as BNQ, Wickes and other local stores for inspiration.

 - Created a want list-